Model Bill: Ethics Legislation for Senior Election Officials

 (b) Any person who believes that a provision of this act has been violated may file a written complaint with the [state ethics commission or state attorney general].

-Section 8.
+Section 6.
 Penalties

-Section 9.
-Oath of Senior Election Official[3]
+Section 7.
+Oath of Senior Election Official3

 To ensure that every citizen can have complete confidence in the integrity of the state government and the impartiality of the state’s election administration, every senior election official shall take the following oath:

-“I, ____(name)____, do solemnly swear (or affirm) that I will faithfully and impartially discharge the duties of ____(name of office)____ to the best of my ability; that I will place loyalty to the U.S. Constitution and the Constitution and the laws of the ____(state/commonwealth)____above private gain or party affiliation; that I will not give preferential treatment to any private organization, political party, or individual; and that I will ensure that every party, candidate, voter, and other participant in the election process is treated in a way that is fair and just, so help me God (or so I do affirm).”
+“I, ____(name)____, do solemnly swear (or affirm) that I will faithfully and impartially discharge the duties of ____(name of office)____ to the best of my ability; that I will place loyalty to the U.S. Constitution and the Constitution and the laws of the ____(state/commonwealth)____ above private gain or party affiliation; that I will not give preferential treatment to any private organization, political party, or individual; and that I will ensure that every party, candidate, voter, and other participant in the election process is treated in a way that is fair and just, so help me God (or so I do affirm).”

-Section 10.
+Section 8.
 Severability

 If a provision of this act or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of the act that can be given effect without the invalid provision or application, and to this end the provisions of this act are severable.